top of page

 Habitat: Forest floor

-Appearance: Giant African land snails can grow up to 12 cm in length and weight up to 600 g.
+Appearance: Giant African land snails can grow up to 12cm in length and weigh up to 600g.
 They can be identified by their mottled brown, conical-shaped shells which have vertical stripes and a yellow foot

 Diet & Feeding: Leaf litter